markolbert/AlphaVantageRetriever/README.md

+## Breaking Changes

+The code was updated to target Net5 and to enforce nullable reference types.

 # AlphaVantageRetriever

 This is a quick-and-dirty C# app I put together to download a year's worth of stock price data from AlphaVantage.
 I needed to do that